xigxog/kubefox/docs/getting_started/install_fox_cli.md

-# Install Fox Cli
+# Install Fox CLI

-The fox cli is a tool used to interact with KubeFox, initialize your repositories and prepare your Apps for deployment and release.
-It is modified fairly frequently, so don't frequently upgrading it!
+The Fox CLI is a tool used to interact with KubeFox, initialize your repositories and prepare your Apps for deployment and release.
+It is modified fairly frequently, so don't be shy about frequently upgrading it!

 === "Install using Go"